softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 To pass off this assignment, first submit your work to the course [auto-grading](https://cs240.click/) tool.
 Once it completely passes the autograder, meet with a TA and demonstrate that your Chess client and server meet all requirements and they will assign you a final grade.

 ### Grading Rubric

-> [!IMPORTANT]
-> You are required to commit to GitHub with every minor milestone.
-For example, after you successfully pass a test.
-This should result in a commit history that clearly details your work on this phase.
-If your Git history does not demonstrate your efforts then your submission may be rejected.

 > [!NOTE]
 > You can receive 4 points of extra credit by first receiving 100% from the autograder and then completing an in-person passoff before the final due date.